gaehlerm/SoftwareEngineering/README.md

 TODO: read through again.
 Is there duplication with the agile section?

-“We take the most experienced engineer.
+"We take the most experienced engineer.
 He spends 2 days making various attempts to estimate the amount of work required.
 In the end he takes the highest estimate and multiplies it by two." – unknown

 Planning major projects is extremely hard, not only in software engineering.
 Architects and civil engineers plan houses and streets all the time so they’ve become fairly good at it.
 But as soon as there is something much bigger they never did before, they start struggling.
 Frequently they are quite good but there are always cases where things go haywire.
 Not only at the Berlin airport.